Africa Resilience Network – Call for Applications | Institute for War and Peace Reporting

 Training and support will primarily be conducted online, with supplementary in-person support, as the ongoing health emergency allows.
 Data costs for participation in the online training will be covered by the programme.

-Introductory sessions are expected to be held in December 2020, followed by training and networking sessions delivered in two cohorts between January and April 2021.
+Introductory sessions will be held in mid-February 2021, followed by training and networking sessions delivered between February and April 2021.

-Please note that the programme will require a commitment of at least eight hours per week for two months.
+Please note that the programme will require a commitment of at least eight hours per week for the period of training.

 How To Apply

-The application process is now closed for the Africa Resilience Network's first cohort.
-Successful applicants will be informed of next steps in the first half of December 2020.
-Applications for a second cohort will open in January 2021.
+Successful applicants will be informed of next steps in early February 2021.
 Should you have any questions or wish to follow up on an application, please contact AfricaResilienceNetwork@iwpr.net.

 IWPR is grateful for the financial support of the US Department of State for this programme.